French and Benelux stocks-Factors to watch on July 6

 PARIS, July 6 Below are company-related news and stories from French and Benelux media which could have an impact on the region's markets or individual stocks.

-AIR LIQUIDE The French industrial gases company said it was targeting revenue growth of 6-8 percent annually over 2016-2020 as it unveiled a new strategic plan following the recent acquisition of U.S peer Airgas.
 SANOFI The French drugmaker said it has entered into a confidentiality agreement with Medivation under which it will be provided due diligence access and confidential information, confirming a Reuters report.
-The company also said it had struck a research and development agreement with the Walter Reed Army Institute of Research (WRAIR) in the United States to develop a Zika vaccine candidate.

 TOTAL The French oil and gas company announced the creation of a gas, renewables and power division which it said will help drive its ambition to become a top renewables and electricity trading player within 20 years.